Solar installation timeline in Perth: from quote to first generation

 - DC cabling run from roof to inverter location (typically the garage or side of house)

-- AC connection from inverter to switchboard (dedicated solar circuit breaker)
+- AC connection from inverter to switchboard, on a dedicated solar circuit breaker

-- Generation meter installed (or existing smart meter configured for solar)
+- Generation meter installed, or the existing smart meter configured for solar

 - System tested and commissioned

-After installation, the licensed electrician submits an Electrical Certificate of Compliance to Western Power — the certification that the installation was completed to AS/NZS 3000 wiring rules and all AS4777.2 grid connection requirements.
+After installation, your licensed electrician submits an Electrical Certificate of Compliance to Western Power: the certification confirming the installation meets AS/NZS 3000 wiring rules and AS4777.2 grid connection requirements.

 Timeline: 1–3 days.

-Once Western Power processes the ECC, Synergy needs to reconfigure your electricity meter to record solar export and apply the DEBS tariff (or your chosen export arrangement).
-This can take 2–6 weeks depending on Synergy's processing queue.
+Once Western Power processes the certificate, Synergy needs to reconfigure your electricity meter to record solar export and apply the DEBS tariff (or whichever export arrangement you've chosen).
+This can take a few weeks, and timing varies with Synergy's processing queue, so treat it as a rough guide rather than a fixed date.

-During this period: Your solar system is generating power and offsetting your daytime consumption, but the export to the grid may not be credited until the meter is reconfigured.
-Your installer should advise you whether your inverter should be set to "islanding" mode or low export limit while awaiting meter configuration.
+During this period, your solar system is already generating power and cutting your daytime consumption, but export to the grid may not be credited until the meter reconfiguration goes through.
+Ask your installer whether your inverter should run in a reduced-export mode while you wait.

 Timeline: 2–6 weeks.

-Ask your installer about their NCN queue: Experienced Perth installers know which areas are running long NCN queues and often have existing relationships with Western Power that can help.
-Ask when they plan to lodge the NCN application — ideally before the installation date.
+Ask your installer about their Western Power queue.
+Experienced Perth installers know which areas are running long connection queues and often have existing relationships with Western Power that help.
+Confirm they're authorised to lodge the application on your behalf, and ask when they plan to lodge it, ideally before the installation date.

-Don't delay in getting quotes: The clock starts when you contact installers.
+Don't sit on getting quotes.
+The clock starts when you contact installers.
 Each week of indecision is a week of delayed solar savings.

-Apply for DEBS when you energise: Confirm with Synergy that the DEBS arrangement is applied to your account, not just assumed.
-Some customers have had their export go to a lower default rate before discovering they hadn't been formally registered.
+Confirm DEBS is applied when you're energised.
+Check with Synergy that the DEBS arrangement is actually on your account, not just assumed.
+Some customers have found their export sitting on a lower default rate before discovering it was never formally registered.
+Once you're generating, our 30-day post-installation checklist covers what else to confirm.

 A Perth solar installation takes 8–20 weeks from first quote to first DEBS credit.
-The Western Power NCN approval (4–8 weeks) and Synergy meter reconfiguration (2–6 weeks) are the two longest steps — both are external processes outside the installer's control.
-Plan accordingly if you have a target date for savings to start.
+Western Power's connection approval (4–8 weeks) and Synergy's meter reconfiguration (2–6 weeks) are the two longest steps, and both are external processes outside your installer's control.
+Plan accordingly if you've got a target date for savings to kick in.

 Calculate your savings